Pink Floyd: 2005–2006: Live 8 reunion

-2006–2008: Deaths of Barrett and Wright
+2006–2008: deaths of Barrett and then Wright

 Barrett died on 7 July 2006, at his home in Cambridge, aged 60.
 His funeral was held at Cambridge Crematorium on 18 July 2006.
 No Pink Floyd members attended.
 Wright said: "The band are very naturally upset and sad to hear of Syd Barrett's death.
 Syd was the guiding light of the early band line-up and leaves a legacy which continues to inspire."
 Although Barrett had faded into obscurity over the decades, the national press praised him for his contributions to music.
 On 10 May 2007, Waters, Gilmour, Wright, and Mason performed at the Barrett tribute concert "Madcap's Last Laugh" at the Barbican Centre in London.
 Gilmour, Wright, and Mason performed the Barrett compositions "Bike" and "Arnold Layne", and Waters performed a solo version of his song "Flickering Flame".

-Wright died of an undisclosed form of cancer on 15 September 2008, aged 65.
+Wright died of cancer on 15 September 2008, aged 65.
 His former bandmates paid tributes to his life and work; Gilmour said that Wright's contributions were often overlooked, and that his "soulful voice and playing were vital, magical components of our most recognised Pink Floyd sound".
-A week after Wright's death, Gilmour performed "Remember a Day" from A Saucerful of Secrets, written and originally sung by Wright, in tribute to him on BBC Two's Later... with Jools Holland.
+A week after Wright's death, Gilmour performed "Remember a Day" from A Saucerful of Secrets, written and originally sung by Wright, in tribute on BBC Two's Later... with Jools Holland.
 The keyboardist Keith Emerson released a statement praising Wright as the "backbone" of Pink Floyd.

-2010–2011: Further performances and rereleases
+2010–2011: further performances and rereleases

 In March 2010, Pink Floyd went to the High Court of Justice to prevent EMI selling individual tracks online, arguing that their 1999 contract "prohibits the sale of albums in any configuration other than the original".
 The judge ruled in their favour, which the Guardian described as a "triumph for artistic integrity" and a "vindication of the album as a creative format".
 In January 2011, Pink Floyd signed a new five-year contract with EMI that permitted the sale of single downloads.

 On 10 July 2010, Waters and Gilmour performed together at a charity event for the Hoping Foundation.
 The event, which raised money for Palestinian children, took place at Kiddington Hall in Oxfordshire, England, with an audience of approximately 200.
 In return for Waters's appearance at the event, Gilmour performed "Comfortably Numb" at Waters's performance of The Wall at the London O2 Arena on 12 May 2011, singing the choruses and playing the guitar solos.
 Mason also joined, playing tambourine for "Outside the Wall" with Gilmour on mandolin.

 On 26 September 2011, Pink Floyd and EMI launched an exhaustive re-release campaign under the title Why Pink Floyd...?, reissuing the back catalogue in newly remastered versions, including "Experience" and "Immersion" multi-disc multi-format editions.
 The albums were remastered by James Guthrie, co-producer of The Wall.
 In November 2015, Pink Floyd released a limited edition EP, 1965: Their First Recordings, comprising six songs recorded prior to The Piper at the Gates of Dawn.